generalistprogrammer/generalistprogrammer.github.io/convert-whatsapp-chat-to-pdf.md

 ✅ **Privacy First** - Your chats are processed securely and deleted after conversion ✅ **Professional Quality** - Beautiful PDF output ready to share or print ✅ **All Platforms** - Works on iPhone, Android, Windows, Mac, and Linux

-**Trusted by 50,000+ Users Worldwide**

-> "ChatToPDF.app saved me hours when I needed WhatsApp chats for court.
-The formatting was perfect!" — Sarah M., Attorney

-> "Best tool I've found.
-Converted 3 years of business chats in minutes." — James T., Entrepreneur

-> "Was skeptical but this works perfectly.
-Preserved precious conversations with my late father." — Maria R., Teacher

 ### How to Use ChatToPDF.app: